classyllama/devenv-vagrant/README.md

 [ ] Allow `magento_data` mysql user to create databases
 [ ] Either use the same password for magento_data mysql user each time or somehow update env.php files with new password on rebuild
+    [ ] Restrict access to mysql to localhost to require SSH tunnel, at least for DO dev envs -- to avoid dev env possibly leaking client data
+[ ] Either modify nginx backend template to allow all vhosts to use the same PHP-FPM socket, or ensure that the vhost-specific socket symlinks are recreated on reboot.

 [ ] install bypassing varnish and using built-in full page cache [ ] Get the ability to customize what user is logged into via `vagrant ssh`